NI-Measurement-Plug-Ins/abstraction-layer-labview/Docs/HAL Docs/HAL in Measurement Plug-Ins.md

    > **Note**
    > 1. The dynamic dispatch method for closing any instrument session is not implemented here, as **`Close Sessions.vi`** in the measurement plug-in will close all driver sessions reserved in **`Measurement Logic.vi`**.
-   > 2. You can create additional measurement methods as needed; the above are provided as examples.
+   > 2. Users can create additional measurement methods as needed.
+The methods listed above are provided for reference.

 6. **Edit the private data cluster control of base class**
    1. Add controls to store the session reservation object, pin name, and channel name as shown below.